Now You See Me (film): Plot

 Dylan finds papers about the Horsemen's next crime: stealing millions from an Elkhorn Security safe.
-After a call from Thaddeus, Dylan suspects Alma of helping the Horsemen, which she denies.
+After a call from Thaddeus, Dylan suspects Alma of helping the Horsemen, but she denies it.
 The FBI heads to Elkhorn's warehouse but finds the safe missing.
-It had been loaded on a truck under the orders of a hypnotized FBI agent and they manage to intercept it.
-Opening the safe, it is discovered to be a decoy full of balloon animals.
+It had been loaded on a truck under the orders of a hypnotized FBI agent, and they manage to intercept it.
+Opening the safe reveals it to be a decoy full of balloon animals.
 The FBI converges on the Horsemen's final show at 5 Pointz, where they give a farewell message to the crowd.
 As they leap off the roof, Alma stops Dylan from shooting them before the Horsemen disappear in a shower of counterfeit money.
-The real money from the Elkhorn safe is in Thaddeus's car, leading to his arrest as the Horsemen's accomplice.
+The real money from the Elkhorn safe is in Thaddeus's car, leading to his arrest as an accomplice of the Horsemen.
 Dylan visits him in jail, where Thaddeus realizes he is the true mastermind behind the Horsemen's schemes, having deceived the FBI into chasing a fake safe.
 Jack, who faked his death with a decoy car and a cadaver, broke into the real safe.
-The Horsemen misled the FBI to believe the safe was missing, hiding it behind a giant mirror, and framed Thaddeus with the stolen cash.
+The Horsemen misled the FBI into believing the safe was missing, hiding it behind a giant mirror, and framed Thaddeus for the stolen cash.
 At the Central Park Carousel, Dylan welcomes the Horsemen to the Eye.

 At the Pont des Arts in Paris, Dylan meets Alma, who deduces his involvement with the Horsemen.
-He discloses that he is the son of Lionel Shrike, a magician outed by Thaddeus thirty years ago.
-Shrike tried to revive his career with an escape trick, but died while attempting the trick with a faulty safe.
-Dylan orchestrated the Horsemen's tricks as revenge for his father's death: Elkhorn's safe caused the accident; Thaddeus ruined Shrike's career; and Crédit Républicain and Tressler's insurance denied his life insurance.
-Alma, who has feelings for Dylan, agrees to keep his secret.
+Dylan explains that he is the son of Lionel Shrike, a magician outed by Thaddeus thirty years ago.
+Shrike tried to revive his career with an escape trick, but died while attempting it with a faulty safe.
+Dylan orchestrated the Horsemen's tricks as revenge for his father's death: Elkhorn's faulty safe caused the accident; Thaddeus ruined Shrike's career; and Crédit Républicain and Tressler's company denied his life insurance.
+Alma, who is sympathetic to Dylan, agrees to keep his secret.